 Applying for the MDRF

-The Fall 2020 application is now live.
+The Spring 2021 application is now live.
 Please note, hard copy submissions are not required for this grant cycle, as the GSA office remains closed due to Covid.
 Please refer to the instructions for how to properly submit your application.
 Please also read the instructions thoroughly and in their entirety, as they explain much of the frequently asked questions regarding the application.

 Grant Application Workshops and Review

-Application Workshops: As the GSA office is still closed, there will be no in-person workshops scheduled for the Fall 2020 grant cycle.
+Application Workshops: As the GSA office is still closed, there will be no in-person workshops scheduled for the Spring 2021 grant cycle.
 The MDRF Application Tutorial document above covers everything that is covered in workshops.
 Together with the Application Instructions, applicants should have everything they need to complete the application.
-However, if you have any questions (especially any special circumstances that are not covered by the instructions or tutorial), please reach out to the MDRF Director at email@example.com or attend the Q&A session, to be held September 2, 2020 from 11a-12p.
-Registration for the session is required (as it will be held remotely).
-Please register here.
+However, if you have any questions (especially any special circumstances that are not covered by the instructions or tutorial), please reach out to the MDRF Director at email@example.com.

 Application Review: If you would like to have your application reviewed before the deadline, your application can be shared with the Director up to two weeks before the electronic submission deadline.
 Applications for review received after this date will not be reviewed.
 Also, please note that no meetings will be scheduled following this date to review any parts of the application.
 It is the applicant’s responsibility to read the instructions and follow the guidelines.
 You are always welcome to email any questions you have about the deadlines or the application to firstname.lastname@example.org.